Kunal’s Indian Pizza Pop Up At The Cove

 Kunal has two shelter dogs, Ozzie and Lucy, and says they are the most important beings in his life.
 “I visited several shelters and saw the dire need that exists in this City.
 I felt it was about time I made the shift from empathy to action.
 I decided to combine my two passions in life–food and dogs–and give back to my community,” he explains.

-This Sunday, August 13, from 4 p.m. to 8 p.m., Kunal will be donating 100% of the proceeds from food sales to All 4s Rescue League.
+On Sunday, September 10 from 4 p.m. to 8 p.m., Kunal will be donating 100% of the proceeds from food sales to All 4s Rescue League.
 This group provides shelter and food to dogs who are kept outdoors, and also they help rescue dogs in distress.

 But wait, what’s on the menu?
 Grab a fork…